kenschenke/Pascal65/docs/docs/langref/strings.md

 The concatenation operater accepts string objects, string literals, character literals, and arrays of characters.

-**Note**: Strings cannot be used inside records or arrays.
-This will eventually be supported in the future.

 In memory, strings are stored with the first byte as the length of the string followed by the characters in the string.